 One of Ireland's most important female dramatists, short story writers, and writer for radio died on this day, Jan 19, in 1963.
 Today we remember Teresa Deevy.

-Editor’s Note: On this day (January 19) 1963 playwright Teresa Deevy passed away aged 69.
+Editor’s Note: On this day (January 19) in 1963, Irish playwright Teresa Deevy passed away aged 69.
 The Waterford talent lost her hearing at a young age due to Ménière’s disease.
 Although it was not immediately obvious that the works of the dramatist, short story writer, and writer for radio were subversive she often tackled the theme of the limited opportunities that the new state presented to Irish women.
 This article was originally published in 2013.

 When old, repressive systems like the former USSR collapse, among all the broken bottles and barbed wire you can often find whole libraries full of censored books.
 That image came to mind to me this week while considering two accomplished works by Irish playwright Teresa Deevy.

 You probably haven’t heard of her.
 There’s a good reason for that.